canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 columns.
 This will make the image take up the full width of the hero.

-<div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-50-50-full-width-image" class="js-example js-show-template">
+<div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-50-50-full-width-image" class="js-example" data-lang="jinja">
 View example of the hero pattern in 50/50 split with a full-width image
 </a></div>